-To pass, the following must be evidenced To gain a distinction CI43 Demonstrates judgement and CI41 Examines the work of others and discrimination in evaluating the work of identifies the strengths and weaknesses others and provides difference sources of using existing criteria indicating possibilities feedback and offers clear insights into for improvement, based on individual strategies for improvement.
-(S20, S21, S22) need.
-(S20, S21, S22) CI44 Analyses practice by critically CI42 Evaluates own practice and that of reflecting on own and other's practice and others using a specific frame of reference the rationale behind it.
-Uses imaginative and supports the development of plans of thinking about potential alternative action.
-(S23) possibilities and the implications for future practice.
+Cl43 Demonstrates judgement and discrimination in evaluating the work of others and provides difference sources of feedback and offers clear insights into strategies for improvement.
+(S20, S21, S22) Cl44 Analyses practice by critically reflecting on own and other's practice and the rationale behind it.
+Uses imaginative thinking about potential alternative possibilities and the implications for future practice.
 (S23)